 Default Gateway: The IP address of the default gateway of the router.
 It is the IP that the router first contact to communicate with the Internet.
-The default is 0.0.0.0.

 DNS Servers: Specifies the IP address of the Domain Name Server.
 Your LAN side DHCP clients use the DNS to map a domain name to its corresponding IP address and vice versa.
 Up to three DNS servers are allowed.
 If no DNS server is specified or the specified servers are not available, the router will automatically assign a DNS server to the DHCP clients.